mickem/nscp-docs/docs/theory.md

 | SMTP     | Passive (pushing) | Not secure in NSClient++ | Mainly a toy                                         |
 | Syslog   | Passive (logs)    | Not secure               | Mainly for sending logs                              |

-!!! note
-    * By somewhat secure I mean that you can configure it to be fairly secure ** By

 The common protocols (for checks) are NRPE, NSCA and Graphite.

 From an NSClient++ and configuration point of view most of these protocols will appear very similar.